 The other alternative is to form a batch cook club.
 You simply get a crowd together, and then make some recipes that serve lots of people.
 Everything is frozen and divided into pots, then you get together and swap them for things that others have made.
 Say you had 7 people do this, you could in theory get a freshly cooked meal each week, and only have to make one of them yourself.
 To make this work, you’ll need to find some cookbooks with lots of servings.
 Try restaurant books.

-Remember that some foods (like grapefruit and dark green leafy veggies) are not safe for certain medications (so check re these and allergies, before sharing).
-Use palm-oil-free vegan butter.
-Keep these recipes away from pets due to toxic ingredients (garlic, onion, leeks, chives, mushrooms, grapes, nuts, avocado, dried fruits, nutmeg, fresh dough, green potatoes/onions, chocolate, caffeine, alcohol, jackfruit and xylitol).
+Some foods (like grapefruit and dark green leafy veggies) are not safe for certain medications (so check re these and allergies, before sharing).
+Use vegan butters with no palm oil.
+Keep recipes away from pets, due to toxic ingredients.

 - Food Swap is a how-to guide to swap artisan items and make recipes.
 Emily Paster is co-founder of the world’s biggest food swap.
 The recipes are not all vegan but some are, and the book is mostly a manual, although it does include recipes for green tomato salsa and apricot jalapeño jelly.
 Learn how to package items, make gift tags and set up a food swap in your community.
 Includes inspiring stories.